zackhanni/soundslikesoma/_services/03-podcast-voiceover.md

 ## Audio Only Podcast

-Whats Included:
+What's Included:
 - Podcast Recording Equipment and Setup
 - Professional Audio Engineer to Record and Monitor your Podcast
-- Vocal Leveling and compression to make volume consistant
+- Vocal Leveling and compression to make volume consistent
 - Equalization to fix tonal issues
 - Exporting within 1-3 business days.